Higher Airy structures, W algebras and topological recursion: W constraints and enumerative geometry

 \subsubsection{(v) - Periods}

-The $\mathcal{W}$ constraints for the total descendent potential of the $A_{r - 1}$ singularity were expressed in terms of period computations by Bakalov and Milanov \cite{BakalovMilanov1}.
-Milanov \cite{Milanov} later established their equivalence with the Bouchard-Eynard topological recursion on the $r$-Airy spectral curve $y=-z$, $x= \frac{z^r}{r}$.
-In our context, the theorem of Milanov is equivalent to the identification of the higher quantum Airy structure of Theorem \ref{WHAS} with $s=r+1$ with the Bouchard-Eynard topological recursion as in Theorem \ref{1cccc}, for the particular case of the $r$-Airy spectral curve $y=-z$, $x=\frac{z^r}{r}$.
+The $\mathcal{W}$ constraints for the total descendant potential of the $A_{r - 1}$ singularity were expressed in terms of period computations by Bakalov and Milanov \cite{BakalovMilanov1}.
+Milanov \cite{Milanov} later established their equivalence with the Bouchard--Eynard topological recursion on a certain higher genus curve (not the $r$-Airy spectral curve $y=-z$, $x= \frac{z^r}{r}$, but one that locally looks like it near the branch points).
+By different methods, using the theory of Dubrovin superpotentials, \cite{DNOPS} later proved the equivalence with the Bouchard--Eynard topological recursion on the $r$-Airy spectral curve.
+In our context, this theorem of \cite{DNOPS} is equivalent to the identification of the higher quantum Airy structure of Theorem \ref{WHAS} with $s=r+1$ with the Bouchard--Eynard topological recursion as in Theorem \ref{1cccc}, for the particular case of the $r$-Airy spectral curve $y=-z$, $x=\frac{z^r}{r}$.